Azure/SimuLand/3_simulate_detect/credential-access/exportADFSDKMMasterKeyFromDC.md

 1. Navigate to [Microsoft 365 Security Center](https://security.microsoft.com/).
 2. Go to `More Resources` and click on [Azure Advanced Threat Protection](https://simuland.atp.azure.com/).

 ![](../../resources/images/simulate_detect/credential-access/exportADFSTokenSigningCertificate/2021-05-19_16_m365_mdi_alert_local_ldap.png)

+### Microsoft Cloud App Security Alerts

+**Active Directory attributes Reconnaissance using LDAP**

-As mentioned before, you can also see the same alert in the Microsoft Cloud Application Security (MCAS) portal:
+You can also see the same alert in the Microsoft Cloud Application Security (MCAS) portal.
+The MCAS portal is considered the new investigation experience for MDI.
 1. Navigate to [Microsoft 365 Security Center](https://security.microsoft.com/)
 2. Go to “More Resources” and click on “[Microsoft Cloud App Security](https://portal.cloudappsecurity.com/)”.